cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

             This results in a larger value of F<sub>a</sub> for any given F<sub>A</sub>, *even at steady state*.
         * Augmented ventilation as more inhalational agent is drawn in the alveoli from dead space gas
     * The second gas effect also causes **diffusion hypoxia**
-    When inspired N<sub>2</sub>O is reduced, N<sub>2</sub>O will leave blood and enter the alveolus, displacing other gases in the alveolus
+    When inspired N<sub>2</sub>O is reduced, N<sub>2</sub>O will leave blood and enter the alveolus, displacing other gases in the alveolus.
         * This can cause a reduction in PAO<sub>2</sub>, and therefore hypoxaemia
         * Diffusion hypoxia is avoided by delivering 100% oxygen, which maintains an adequate PAO<sub>2</sub> as N<sub>2</sub>O is removed

 <object data="resources\fa-fi.svg" type="image/svg+xml"></object>

-* Note that N<sub>2</sub>O reaches a higher ratio faster than desflurane, despite having a lower blood:gas partition coefficient, due to the concentration effect
+* Note that N<sub>2</sub>O reaches a higher ratio faster than desflurane, despite its lower blood:gas partition coefficient, due to the concentration effect

 Factors affecting **drug uptake from the lungs:**
 * **Blood:gas partition coefficient**